GoodnessEzeokafor/unijos_project/README.md

 Unijos School Share Project
 =============
 ## DESCRIPTION
+A web app where students can  share educational resources/materials among themselves
 Make sure python, pipenv, pip and django is installed on your machine.
 ### Procedure